aminaDBM/HMAS-Allelecalling-Pipeline/main/README.md

 * INPUT: UnknownAlleles fasta files, UnknownAlleles.tsv files
 * OUTPUT: NovelAlleles.fasta, NovelAlleleStatistics.csv, NovelAlleles.consolidatedStats.csv, NotfoundAlleles.fasta

-### Running the pipeline
+### Execution

-The pipeline comprises of Rscripts and a bash script kept in the same path.
-The bash script requires the user to specigy paths to input data, Insilico primers database and centroid reference database.
+The pipeline comprises of two R scripts and a bash script kept in the same path.
+The bash script requires the user to specify paths to input data, Insilico primers database and centroid reference database.
+The pipeline can be initiated using the following command:

       bash Allelecalling.sh